-An outer bailey was also added, probably in the thirteenth century, incorporating earlier cultivation terraces.
+An outer bailey was also added, probably in the thirteenth century, incorporating earlier cultivation terraces on the northern side of the hill.
 The remains of building platforms also indicate the presence of structures within the outer bailey, probably constructed in timber.
-The outer bailey can still be traced as a bank and terrace which extends northwards from the western side of the motte to 5m short of the present boundary of the site.
+The outer bailey can still be traced as a bank and terrace which extends northwards from the western side of the earth mound to 5m short of the present boundary of the site.
 It follows the boundary east until it reaches the hollow way of Love Lane before turning southwards to join the inner bailey.
-A gatehouse is also mentioned in a sixteenth century survey
+A